mcode/clinical-trial-matching-engine/README.md

 # Clinical Trial Matching Engine

-This is a SMART of FHIR ([SMART on FHIR documentation](https://docs.smarthealthit.org/)) application that is used for a standard way of sending relevant patient data for clinical trials and returning the results uniformly.
+This is a SMART on FHIR ([SMART on FHIR documentation](https://docs.smarthealthit.org/)) application that is used for a standard way of sending relevant patient data for clinical trials and returning the results uniformly.
 The goal of this application is provide an easy to use interface for connecting clinical trial matching services.

 Visit our [wiki](https://github.com/mcode/clinical-trial-matching-engine.wiki.git) for more information on the architecture and data flow of the system.